KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 ::: {.callout-exercise}
 #### Working with data in 'pandas'

-Find the dataset of human genes I generated from the humanmine database `humanmine_results_2024.tsv` .
+Find the dataset of human genes I generated from the 'humanmine' database `humanmine_results_2024.tsv` .

 In reality you should almost ALWAYS plot your dataset to see what it looks like before doing any analysis.
 In the next section we will explore plotting, however for this exercise: